Skip to main content ↓

 Let’s say you have a 40% connect rate with your emails, but only 2% of your email recipients convert into customers.
 Meanwhile, you connect with just 10% of prospects on the phone, but nearly all of them buy.
 Clearly, email is a less effective outreach method for you than phone, even if you’re more likely to reach people that way.

 The methods your reps use to approach potential clients could significantly impact your success.
-By collecting data on your connection rates from cold callingcold emailing, and social media messaging, you can discover which methods to put more time and resources behind.
+By collecting data on your connection rates from cold calling, cold emailing, and social media messaging, you can discover which methods to put more time and resources behind.

 3. Email open and click rates

-If your team sends follow-up emails with white papers, resources, or other content that is meant to attract prospects, it’s helpful to keep a close eye on whether or not prospects open those emails and click through to the content.
+If your team sends follow-up emails with white papers, resources, or other content that is meant to attract prospects, it’s helpful to keep a close eye on whether prospects open those emails and click through to the content.

 High engagement with those emails is promising.
 It shows that prospects are interested in what they’re seeing and that it’s worth following up with them again, even if they’re slow to respond.